lsst-dm/dmtn-234/index.rst

 User identity
 =============

-Users of a general access Science Platform deployment will access it via a federated identity provider.
-They will authenticate using their account at their local institution, or their choice of a cloud identity provider such as GitHub or Google.
+Users of deployments that use federated identity will authenticate using their account at their local institution, or their choice of a cloud identity provider such as GitHub or Google.
 That institution will, in turn, release their identity to the Science Platform.
 This source of identity is discussed in detail in :ref:`Federated identity <federated-identity>`.

-Restricted access deployments of the Science Platform may chose from one of two sources of user identity:
+The other two options are:

 #.
 GitHub
 #.
 Local identity provider supporting OpenID Connect